Improve Your MacBook Battery Life

 For this reason, you should always keep your Mac's battery calibrated, starting with the day you receive your MacBook, MacBook Pro, or MacBook Air.

-Apple also suggests that you re-calibrate your battery every month, but I've it’s more likely dependant on usage.
+Apple also suggests that you re-calibrate your battery every month, but I've it’s more likely dependent on usage.
 With that in mind, I recommend between 1-4 months depending on usage.

 You can follow this guide to calibrating your battery: (From lifewire.com – edited)